Jury finds asbestos pipe supplier liable for Northern California pipefitter’s mesothelioma.

 Mr. Hopper never smoked or drank.
 He was diagnosed with mesothelioma in 2015 and died just four months later.
 He leaves behind his wife of over 50 years and two adult children.

-The Hoppers are represented by Rajeev Mittal of Waters Kraus & Paul in Los Angeles and Rachel Gross of Waters & Kraus, LLP in Dallas, Texas.
+The Hoppers are represented by Rajeev Mittal of Waters Kraus Paul & Siegel in Los Angeles and Rachel Gross of Waters & Kraus, LLP in Dallas, Texas.
 Peter Kraus, co-founding partner of Waters & Kraus was the lead trial attorney.

-Waters Kraus & Paul is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving asbestos, benzene, pharmaceuticals and medical devices, birth defects caused by toxic chemical exposures and semiconductor chip manufacturing.
+Waters Kraus Paul & Siegel is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving asbestos, benzene, pharmaceuticals and medical devices, birth defects caused by toxic chemical exposures and semiconductor chip manufacturing.
 The law firm also represents plaintiffs in qui tam whistleblower matters and cases involving false claims submitted to the government.
-Based in Dallas, Texas, with offices in California, Louisiana, and by appointment in Illinois, Waters Kraus & Paul has represented families from all fifty states and many foreign countries, as well as foreign governments.
+Based in Dallas, Texas, with offices in California, Louisiana, and by appointment in Illinois, Waters Kraus Paul & Siegel has represented families from all fifty states and many foreign countries, as well as foreign governments.